Bristol Brabazon: Bristol 167

-The Brabazon was the first aircraft to be outfitted with 100 per cent powered flying controls; it was also the first to feature electric engine controls, and the first equipped with high-pressure hydraulics.
+The Brabazon was the first aircraft to be outfitted with 100 per cent powered flying controls; it was also the first with electric engine controls, and the first equipped with high-pressure hydraulics.
 The large span and mounting of the engines close inboard, together with structural weight economies, demanded some new measure to prevent bending of wing surfaces in turbulence.
-Thus, one of the innovative features of the Brabazon was a purpose-developed gust-alleviation system, which used an assortment of servos that were triggered from a gust-sensing probe installed on the exterior of the aircraft's nose; an improved version of this system, along with fully automated trimming, was to have been deployed on board the Brabazon Mark II.
+One of the innovative features of the Brabazon was a purpose-developed gust-alleviation system, which used an assortment of servos that were triggered from a gust-sensing probe installed on the exterior of the aircraft's nose; an improved version of this system, along with fully automated trimming, was to have been deployed on the Brabazon Mark II.
 Hydraulic power units were also designed to operate the aircraft's giant control surfaces.

 A tremendous effort was put into saving weight across the aircraft.
 The Type 167 used a number of non-standard gauges of skinning in order to tailor every panel to the strength required, thereby saving several tons of metal.
 Bristol employed revolutionary new machining and construction methods for drilling, milling, folding, and rolling many of the airframe's components.
-Rivets were sealed in aircraft dope to greatly reduce the number of rivets required for airframe assembly.
+Rivets were sealed in aircraft dope to greatly reduce the number required for airframe assembly.
 Significant emphasis had been placed upon simplifying the construction process and incorporating several manufacturing efficiencies.
 Some of the design and construction work for the aircraft was shared out to other British companies, such as Folland Aircraft.